 More Required Links from the University of Florida

 There may be more required links.
-Probably the link to UF's academic honesty code is required. (https://catalog.ufl.edu/ugrad/1617/advising/info/student-honor-code.aspx) But beyond that I don't know what any other link might be.
+But I don't know what they are.
 So let's pretend that they are below.
-And let's also pretend that you spent the time clicking on them.
+And let's pretend you clicked on each.

 Chapter(s) (Probably) Covered in Class